 The “Project” is met with disapproval on the part of her mother, who is afraid she’s going to ruin her health by pushing too hard.
 Her husband is generally very supportive, washing the millions of dishes that she produces and choking down some of the less appetizing dishes, although a couple of times, when she loses perspective on the project, is forced to bring her back to earth.
 One episode has her making mayonnaise with little luck.
 She forgets to warm the bowl first, which turns everything wrong, and then the suggestions for fixing it don’t work.
 She begins to mutter, then swear, then throw things.
 Her husband, Eric finally comes in, grabs her by the shoulders and shouts, “louder than I had ever heard him shout,” “IT’S ONLY MAYONNAISE!”A few times she decides to quit the project entirely, much to the displeasure of her readers who urge her to continue, which she does.

-In the end, Julie feels like this project saved her life, her sanity, and her marriage, keeping her from losing herself in a dead end job.
+In the end of the Julie and Julia book, Julie feels like this project saved her life, her sanity, and her marriage, keeping her from losing herself in a dead end job.
 She finds readers who care about her life, she feels a sense of accomplishment, and she gets quite a lot of press about her project, including a column in the New York Times and some TV time on CBS.
 It’s very cool to watch her life change inch by inch as she takes on this project that has little meaning in itself but gives her life great meaning and direction, much like mastering French cooking did for Julia Child.

 If you’re interested in reading some of the original blog, it still is online.
 Only a small bit of her blog is in the book, so you definitely will get a different story if you read the blog than if you read the book.